Donate

 What can be done to make it easier?

 Being healthy is important to all of us, including having a healthy mouth and teeth.
 However, supporting someone with learning disabilities whose behaviour can challenge to look after their teeth and go to dentist appointments can be a stressful experience.
 Families might worry that their relative isn’t getting the dental care that they need to stay well.
 Dental pain can also cause an increase in behaviour that challenges.
-Here are some things you can do that might make visits to the dentist easier, for you and your relative.
+Here are some things you can do to support good oral health and make visits to the dentist easier, for you and your relative.

 Help your relative get used to the dentist

-Medical settings can be scary to people with learning disabilities, especially if they process sensory information differently.
-You could ask your dentist if you can visit the surgery a few times before the appointment.
-Try sitting in the waiting room, meeting the receptionist and dentist, sitting in the dentist’s chair, and turning the lights on and off.
+Medical settings can be scary to some people with severe learning disabilities, especially if they process sensory information differently, for example, they may find the lights, noise or smell of the dentist overwhelming.
+You could ask your dentist if you can visit the surgery a few times before the appointment to help your relative get used to it.
+They could try sitting in the waiting room, meeting the receptionist and dentist, sitting in the dentist’s chair, and turning the lights on and off without any treatment.

 Practicing procedures on a teddy or doll can help lessen anxiety around what will happen at the dentist.
 Some dentists have toy medical instruments so your relative could ‘practice’ on themselves.